-H-GAC staff shall receive periodic training related to the MPO's obligation to provide language assistance services to the LEP population.
-The training will cover topics that include Title VI of the Civil Rights Act of 1964 and Executive Order 13166, federal and state requirements for language justice, the contents of the Language Access Plan, how to interact with the LEP community in a culturally sensitive manner, best practices for working with an interpreter in a live multilingual setting, practical methods for the presentation of technical information for a non-technical population.
+H-GAC staff shall undergo periodic training related to the MPO's obligation to provide language assistance services to the LEP population.
+The training will cover topics that may include Title VI of the Civil Rights Act of 1964, federal and state requirements for language accommodations, the contents of the Language Access Plan, how to interact with the LEP community in a culturally sensitive manner, best practices for working with an interpreter in a live multilingual setting, and practical methods for the presentation of technical information for a non-technical population.

 Bilingual staff that serve as language translators or interpreters will be required to take training to enhance essential skills and ensure their readiness for community assignments.
-This training may include but not be limited to perfecting the skill of simultaneous interpretation, the use of closed-circuit broadcast equipment, online conferencing tools for simultaneous multilingual engagement, responding to non-English enquiries in person and via the telephone, and how to identify language assistance needs.
-The proficiency of staff members at various language assistance tasks will be evaluated as part of their training.
-This evaluation will inform their subsequent assignments.
+This training will include topics such as perfecting the skill of simultaneous interpretation, the use of closed-circuit broadcast equipment, online conferencing tools for simultaneous multilingual engagement, responding to non-English enquiries in person and via the telephone, and how to identify language assistance needs.
+Other important competencies include excellent writing skills, research ability, and attention to detail.
+The proficiency of staff members at completing various language assistance tasks will be evaluated as part of their training.
+This evaluation will inform their subsequent public engagement assignments.